jeffreysblake/DOH/README.md

-# DOH - Directory Oh-no, Handle this! 🎯
+# DOH - Delta-Oriented Historykeeper

-**Automatic git commits for the chronically forgetful.** DOH monitors your repositories and creates commits when changes pile up, so you can focus on coding without constantly remembering to commit.
+**Automatic git commits for the chronically overwhelmed.** DOH monitors your repositories and creates commits when changes pile up, so you can focus on coding without constantly remembering to commit.

 ## Why Choose DOH?